namanarora42/DeepFit/README.md

 The classifier should use the TFLite model packaged as deepfit_classifier_v3.tflite.

-The only input required is an array of size 36, which denotes the X coordinates and Y coordinates of 18 keypoints.
+The input required is an array of size 36, which denotes the X coordinates and Y coordinates of 18 keypoints.

 See [Inference Notebook](/DeepFitClassifierInference.ipynb) for an example.